-Finally, the Authority must prohibit a concentration that creates or strengthens a dominant position in such a way as to eliminate or reduce competition in a substantial and lasting manner.
+Finally, the Authority must prohibit a concentration that significantly impairs effective competition in the national market or a substantial part of it, especially through the creation or the strengthening of a dominant position.
 If the Authority has not issued a suspension order and finds that a merger violates the provisions of the Act, it may issue an order to restore competition in the market.
 Such an order may require divestiture of a company, business or assets that have been acquired.